jlangch/venice/doc/readme/openai-functions.md

 ```

-## How to call functions with model generated arguments

 In the following examples we'll use the OpenAI chat completion API to answer questions
 about a database.
 For simplicity the Chinook sample database will be used.
 See